sandeepseeram-techfirst/kubernetes_security_specialist/Kubernetes-Security-Contexts/introduction.md

 Kubernetes, as the container orchestration engine, can apply additional configuration to increase container security.
 You do so by defining a security context.

 A security context defines privilege and access control settings for a Pod or a container.

+Kubernetes establishes a clear separation between the container namespace and the host namespace for processes, network, mounts, user ID, and more.